 Open Access in Medicine and Life Sciences

 In medicine and the life sciences, open access is particularly supported by mandates from research funders such as the National Institutes of Health (NIH), the Wellcome Trust, and the Bill & Melinda Gates Foundation.
-Calls for free access to the results of research in medicine and the life sciences refer to the direct link between open access and public health, especially in the global South.
-Consequently, the World Health Organization (WHO) is also committed to promoting open access to the results of medical research, and operates IRIS, a repository for information sharing.
-Some research funders also provide publication platforms on which the results of the research that they fund can be published.
+Calls for free access to the results of research in medicine and the life sciences point to the direct link between open access and public health, especially in the Global South.
+Consequently, the World Health Organization (WHO) is also committed to promoting open access to the results of medical research; it operates IRIS, a repository for the sharing of health-related information.
+Some research funders also provide publishing platforms on which the results of the research that they fund can be published.
 Examples of such platforms include Wellcome Open Research and Gates Open Research.
 To comply with funding requirements, the published results of NIH-funded research must be made accessible on PubMed Central (PMC), the disciplinary repository for biomedical and life sciences journal literature at the NIH National Library of Medicine.

 Open Access Journals

-As of April 2024, the Directory of Open Access Journals (DOAJ) listed 4,462 journals under the subject category Medicine alone, of which over 581 had been awarded the DOAJ Seal
+As of April 2024, the Directory of Open Access Journals (DOAJ) listed 4,462 indexed journals under the subject category "Medicine" alone, of which over 581 had been awarded the DOAJ Seal.

-The list of journals on the PubMed Central platform also offers search possibilities.
-Some or all of the articles from certain journals are available free of charge or available in open access under a Creative Commons or similar distribution licence immediately upon publication or after an embargo period.
+The journal list on the PubMed Central platform also offers search possibilities.
+Versions of articles from certain journals are available free of charge immediately upon publication or after an embargo period or are available in open access under a Creative Commons licence.

 Open Access Books

-While most programmes are still strongly geared towards printed books, a small number of initiatives promote purely electronic implementation, particularly with a view to exploiting the advantages of a digital environment and enhancing publications with multi-media content such as videos or audio files (Breure et al., 2011; Bardi & Manghi, 2014) or with links to further materials.
+While most programmes are still strongly geared towards printed books, a small number of initiatives promote purely electronic implementation, particularly with a view to exploiting the advantages of a digital environment and enhancing publications with multi-media content such as videos or audio files (Bardi & Manghi, 2014; Breure et al., 2011) or with links to further materials.
 They include, for example, the Living Handbooks programme offered by ZB MED – Information Centre for Life Sciences, which focuses particularly on handbooks.

 Disciplinary Repositories